Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems

-With the mindset of improving this crucial shortcoming of particle filters, Klaas \textit{et al.} \citep{Klaas2012} proposed the marginal particle filter.
-The marginal particle filter targets the posterior distribution $p\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$, performing importance sampling directly on the marginal state space $\mathcal{X}\left(k\right)$ that is commensurate at all time steps.
+With the mindset of improving this shortcoming in particle filters, Klaas~\textit{et al.} \citep{Klaas2012} proposed the marginal particle filter.
+The marginal particle filter targets the marginal posterior distribution $p\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$, performing importance sampling on the marginal state space, $\mathcal{X}\left(k\right)$, to produce samples with commensurate sparsity over time.
 The samples are drawn from an importance density of the form

 to target the posterior density

 with the importance weights